- Posted by Lapointe Insurance

 No. It is an optional program; you do not need a REAL ID if you have a valid passport as of now.
 A REAL ID can be used to board domestic flights and to enter secure federal buildings after October 1, 2020, due to stricter federal identification requirements.
 The IDs are currently available to acquire.
 So, if your license does not expire until after this date, you will need to apply for the REAL ID if you are planning on traveling.

-Though it is optional, it is important to know that after the October 1st 2020 date, you will be required to show a REAL ID to board a plane or enter into a federal building.
+After October 1, 2020, you will be required to show a REAL ID to board a plane or enter into a federal building in Rhode Island.
 A standard license will no longer be an acceptable form of identification.

 If you are a Rhode Island resident, visit https://ridor.typeform.com/to/epESv8 to see if a REAL ID is right for you.

 If you do wish to obtain a REAL ID you must do so in any RI DMV office.
 In addition to the DMV, AAA members can also obtain it at a Rhode Island AAA office.
 Please note that this transaction is not available to be completed online.

 A list of participating AAA offices can be found here: https://northeast.aaa.com/automotive/registry-services/rhode-island.html

 How Much Does It Cost To Get A Real ID?

 When your license is due to renew, there is no additional cost for a REAL ID, you would pay the standard renewal price.
 Outside of the renewal period, it will cost you $27.50.

 What Do I Need In Order To Get A Real ID?